mark-nirdesh/ActiveDirectory-DHCP-WinServer2022/Active_Directory_Lab_Setup.md

 ### Conclusion
 You now have a fully functional Active Directory lab environment running on VirtualBox.
 This lab includes a domain controller with users created via PowerShell and a Windows 10 client that is part of the domain.
 This setup simulates a small-scale corporate network and is a fantastic way to practice AD and networking skills.

 Feel free to clone this repository and use the provided resources and PowerShell scripts to replicate this lab.
-If you encounter any issues, refer to the [video tutorial](#) or leave a comment!
+If you encounter any issues, please contact me!

 ---